noahhhhhh/Melbourne_Datathon_2017_Insights/noah/README.md

-# How to calc Non-Compliance Level
+# How to calc Non-Compliance Index
 - Remove duplicates
 - Calculate the purhcase interval at a Patient_ID, Drug level.
   (*Only include the drug which a patient has purhcased more than 5 times*)